renderedtext/semaphore-docs-new/source/docs/how-to-update-address.md

 After you click on your profile photo, from the drop-down menu choose the organization you'd like to update the mailing address for.
 On the left side of your organization page open "Subscription" > "Update payment method".
 You’ll be redirected to the Semaphore CI Store where you’ll be able to see the subscription details.
 Afterwards, click on "Edit subscription" > "Update address"

 ### For user accounts:

 Click on your profile photo in the top right corner.
 Then open “Subscriptions” > “Change billing information” > "Edit Subscription" > “Update address”.

 __Note:__
-If you want to change recipient name or the billing email address, please contact us at <mailto:support@semaphoreci.com>.
+If you want to change recipient name or billing email address, please contact us at <mailto:support@semaphoreci.com>.